0xAX/linux-insides/MM/linux-mm-2.md

 }
 ```

-`virt_to_fix` takes a virtual address, checks that this address is between `FIXADDR_START` and `FIXADDR_TOP` and calls the `__virt_to_fix` macro which implemented as:
+The `virt_to_fix` takes a virtual address, checks that this address is between `FIXADDR_START` and `FIXADDR_TOP` and calls the `__virt_to_fix` macro which implemented as:

 ```C
 #define __virt_to_fix(x)        ((FIXADDR_TOP - ((x)&PAGE_MASK)) >> PAGE_SHIFT)
 ```

-A PFN is simply an index within physical memory that is counted in page-sized units.
-PFN for a physical address could be trivially defined as (page_phys_addr >> PAGE_SHIFT);

-`__virt_to_fix` clears the first 12 bits in the given address, subtracts it from the last address the of `fix-mapped` area (`FIXADDR_TOP`) and shifts the result right on `PAGE_SHIFT` which is `12`.
+As we may see, the `__virt_to_fix` macro clears the first `12` bits in the given virtual address, subtracts it from the last address the of `fix-mapped` area (`FIXADDR_TOP`) and shifts the result right on `PAGE_SHIFT` which is `12`.
 Let me explain how it works.

+As in previous example (in `__fix_to_virt` macro), we start from the top of the fix-mapped area.
+We also go back to bottom from the top to search an index of a fix-mapped area corresponding to the given virtual address.
+As you may see, forst of all we will clear the first `12` bits in the given virtual address with `x & PAGE_MASK` expression.
+This allows us to get base address of page.
+We need to do this for case when the given virtual address points somewhere in a beginning/middle or end of a page, but not to the base address of it.
+At the next step subtract this from the `FIXADDR_TOP` and this gives us virtual address of a correspinding page in a fix-mapped area.
+In the end we just divide value of this address on `PAGE_SHIFT`.
+This gives us index of a fix-mapped area corresponding to the given virtual address.
+It may looks hard, but if you will go through this step by step, you will be sure that the `__virt_to_fix` macro is pretty easy.

+That's all.
+For this moment we know a little about `fix-mapped` addresses, but this is enough to go next.

-As I already wrote we will clear the first 12 bits in the given address with `x & PAGE_MASK`.
-As we subtract this from the `FIXADDR_TOP`, we will get the last 12 bits of the `FIXADDR_TOP` which are present.
-We know that the first 12 bits of the virtual address represent the offset in the page frame.
-With the shifting it on `PAGE_SHIFT` we will get `Page frame number` which is just all bits in a virtual address besides the first 12 offset bits. `Fix-mapped` addresses are used in different [places](http://lxr.free-electrons.com/ident?i=fix_to_virt) in the linux kernel. `IDT` descriptor stored there, [Intel Trusted Execution Technology](http://en.wikipedia.org/wiki/Trusted_Execution_Technology) UUID stored in the `fix-mapped` area started from `FIX_TBOOT_BASE` index, [Xen](http://en.wikipedia.org/wiki/Xen) bootmap and many more...
+`Fix-mapped` addresses are used in different [places](http://lxr.free-electrons.com/ident?i=fix_to_virt) in the linux kernel. `IDT` descriptor stored there, [Intel Trusted Execution Technology](http://en.wikipedia.org/wiki/Trusted_Execution_Technology) UUID stored in the `fix-mapped` area started from `FIX_TBOOT_BASE` index, [Xen](http://en.wikipedia.org/wiki/Xen) bootmap and many more...
 We already saw a little about `fix-mapped` addresses in the fifth [part](http://0xax.gitbooks.io/linux-insides/content/Initialization/linux-initialization-5.html) about of the linux kernel initialization.
 We use `fix-mapped` area in the early `ioremap` initialization.
 Let's look at it more closely and try to understand what `ioremap` is, how it is implemented in the kernel and how it is related to the `fix-mapped` addresses.

 ioremap
 --------------------------------------------------------------------------------